Nevenall/svelte-app/docs/design.md

 Then each write instance has it's own stat block html container.

 May want to think about that remark plugin for css classes the `.{class}` one.

+### 9.16.2019

+so, material design has some strong opinions about text colors.